-The Corporation has issued warrants and finder's options in various financing transaction since 2013, all with exercise prices denominated in Canadian dollars.
-The Corporation determined that warrants and finder's options with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
-Any changes in their fair value from period to period have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
-There are no circumstances under which Midas Gold will be required to pay cash upon exercise or expiry of the warrants or finder's options (see Note 4 in the Financial Statements).
+The Corporation issued 2,000,000 warrants in a financing transaction in May 2013, with an exercise price denominated in Canadian dollars.
+The Corporation determined that warrants with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
+Any changes in their fair value from period to period have been recorded as a gain or loss in the consolidated statement of net loss/(income) and comprehensive loss/(income).
+There are no circumstances under which Midas Gold will be required to pay cash upon exercise or expiry of the warrants or finder's options (see Note 4 in the Interim Financial Statements).

-Change in Fair Value of Convertible Note Derivatives
+Change in Fair Value of Convertible Note Derivative Liability

 The Corporation issued unsecured Convertible Notes with an interest rate of 0.05% per annum in March 2016 and March 2020 with an exercise price denominated in Canadian dollars.
 The Corporation determined that the Convertible Notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
-Any changes in their fair value from inception to balance date have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
-The Convertible Note Derivatives are valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 6 in the Financial Statements).
+Any changes in their fair value from inception to balance date have been recorded as a gain or loss in the consolidated statement of net loss/(income) and comprehensive loss/(income).
+The Convertible Note derivative is valued at fair value in accordance with IFRS.
+The change in fair value is due to an increase in the Corporation's share price.
+There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Notes 5 and 6 in the Interim Financial Statements).